-The vast majority of small businesses in the UK choose to set up a premises or business location independently.
-That being said, there are a wide range of organisations across the country that offer start-ups and first-time business owners a creative space to develop their business and start trading.
+The vast majority of small businesses in the UK choose to set up premises or business location independently.
+That being said, there is a wide range of organisations across the country that offer start-ups and first-time business owners a creative space to develop their business and start trading.

 In order to gain tenancy at a business incubator, you will normally be asked to fill out an application.
 This could include submitting a business plan.
 Just like organising workspace independently, you should also bear in mind all of your business premises requirements and what was on your wish list before you apply to join an incubator.
 In particular, have a think about whether compromises on location or space will directly impact your trading.

 Incubators aren’t the only organisations in the UK that offer support services and funding opportunities to new UK companies.
 You could also explore accelerators.